RenderKit/ospray/README.md

 automatically (e.g., as `sizeof(type)`).
 Strides do not need to be ordered, i.e., `byteStride2` can be smaller than `byteStride1`, which is equivalent to a transpose.
-However, if the stride should be calculated, then an ordering like `byteStride1 < byteStride2` is assumed to disambiguate.
+However, if the stride should be calculated, then an ordering in dimensions is assumed to disambiguate, i.e., `byteStride1 < byteStride2 < byteStride3`.

 The enum type `OSPDataType` describes the different element types that can be represented in OSPRay; valid constants are listed in the table